tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 <br>
 <br>

 Where $Y_{0}$ and $Y_{1}$ are the potential outcomes in respectively the control and treatment group, which are independent of treatment assignment $T$ for each value of the observed covariates $X$.
-The $X$ is the binary variable(s) which the observations are matched.
+The $X$ is/are the binary variable(s) on which the observations are matched.

 {{% warning %}}

-This assumption cannot be tested, since also means no *unobservable* characteristics that differ between treatment and control group and could influence both the likelihood of receiving treatment and its effects.
+This assumption also means there are no *unobservable* characteristics differing between the groups, affecting treatment likelihood or effects.
+This cannot be directly tested.
+However, there are some methods to assess the plausibility of the assumption.

-It cannot be tested, although there are some methods to measure the plausibility of this assumption.
-Detailed information about the units on background characteristics helps assess it. (discussion Imbens, 2015 p.
-5).
+Discussed in [Imbens (2015)](https://jhr.uwpress.org/content/50/2/373.short), one method is to calculate the causal effect of treatment on a pseudo-outcome that you know is unaffected by it, for example a lagged outcome.
+If the treatment effect on the pseudo-outcome is close to zero, it strengthens the assumption's plausibility.
+[Section VG (page 395)](https://jhr.uwpress.org/content/50/2/373.short) discusses this method in more detail.

 {{% /warning %}}